wuifdesign/laravel-multiauth/readme.md

 ## Usage ##

 Everything is done by using routes.
-Just add a key "auth" to the route array.
+Just add a key "auth" to the route array with the value you used as a key in your `app/config/auth.php`

     Route::get('/', array(
         'uses' => function () {
             return 'Hello World';
         },
         'middleware' => [ 'auth' ],
-        'auth' => 'admin'
+        'auth' => 'admin',
     ));

 Now if you call Auth::check() or any other function, it will use the driver and model set in the config for the key "admin".

-*If you don't add a "auth" to the route, the "default" type defined in the `app/config/auth.php` will be used.*
+**If you don't add a "auth" to the route, the "default" type defined in the `app/config/auth.php` will be used.**

-If you want to check auth while in a route using a different auth, you can use type($authName) to get the other auth manager.
+If you want to check a specific auth while in a route using a different auth, you can use `Auth::type($auth_key)` to get the wanted auth manager.

-    Auth::type('admin')->check()
+    Auth::type('admin')->check();

-To get the current type used by the route or the default value if you havn't set it in the route use
+To get the current auth_key used by the route, or the default value, if you haven't set it in the route use.

-    Auth::currentType()
+    Auth::currentType();

+If you want to login as a different user, just use `Auth::impersonate($id, $auth_key = null, $remember = false)`.
+If you don't parse a auth_key, the key set via route, or the default one will be used.

+    Auth::impersonate(3, 'admin');